cms-ml/documentation/content/optimization/data_augmentation.md

 - Random erasing (of a part of the image)
 - Image mixing

-Some common tools used in HEP applications are describen in the following sections.
+Some common tools used in HEP applications are describen in the following sections.-->

-### Generative Adversarial Networks (GANs)
+**Generative Adversarial Networks (GANs)**
 *The following text is written based on the works by [Musella & Pandolfi, 2018][2a] and [Hashemi et al., 2019][2b] and [Kansal et al., 2022][2c] and [Rehm et al., 2021][2d] and [Choi & Lim, 2021][2e] and [Kansal et al., 2020][2f]*

+GANs have been proposed as a fast and accurate way of modeling high energy jet formation ([Paganini et al., 2017a][2o]) and modeling showers throughcalorimeters of high-energy physics experiments ([Paganini et al., 2017][2n] ; [Paganini et al., 2012][2m];  [Erdman et al., 2020][2l]; [Musella & Pandolfi, 2018][2a]) GANs have also been trained to accurately approximate bottlenecks in computationally expensive simulations of particle physics experiments.
+Applications in the context of present and proposed CERN experiments have demonstrated the potential of these methods for accelerating simulation and/or improving simulation fidelity[ (ATLAS Collaboration, 2018][2p];  [SHiP Collaboration, 2019][2q]).

+The generative model approximates the combined response of aparticle detecor simulation and reconstruction algorithms to hadronic jets given the latent space of uniformly distributed noise, auxiliary features and jet image at particle level (jets clustered from the list of stable particles produced by PYTHIA).

-In the paper by [Musella & Pandolfi, 2018][2a] they apply generative models parametrized by neural networks (GANs in particular) to the simulation of particle+detector response to hadronic jets and show that this achieves high-fidelity in this task while incresing the speed w.r.t traditional algorithms by several orders of magnitude.
+In the paper by [Musella & Pandolfi, 2018][2a], the authors apply generative models parametrized by neural networks (GANs in particular) to the simulation of particles-detector response to hadronic jets.
+They show that this parametrization achieves high-fidelity while increasing the processing speed by several orders of magnitude.

-Their model is trained to be capable of predicting the combined effect of particle detector simulation models and reconstruction algorithms to hadronic jets.
+Their model is trained to be capable of predicting the combined effect of particle-detector simulation models and reconstruction algorithms to hadronic jets.

-[Musella & Pandolfi, 2018][2a]: Generative adversarial networks (GANs) are pairs of neural networks, a generative and a discriminative one, that are trained concurrently as players of a minimax game.
-The task of the generative network is to produce, starting from a latent space with a ficed distribution, samples that the discriminative model tries to separate from samples drawn from a target dataset.
+Generative adversarial networks (GANs) are pairs of neural networks, a generative and a discriminative one, that are trained concurrently as players of a minimax game ([Musella & Pandolfi, 2018][2a]).
+The task of the generative network is to produce, starting from a latent space with a fixed distribution, samples that the discriminative model tries to distinguish from samples drawn from a target dataset.
 This kind of setup allows the distribution of the target dataset to be learned, provided that both of the networks have high enough capacity.

-The architecture of the networks and the problem formulation, that can be classified as a domain mapping one, are based on the **image-to-image** translation, since the hadronic jets are represented as "gray-scale" images of fixed size centered around the jet axis, with the pixel intensity corresponding to the energy fraction in a given cell.
-The few differences taylored explicitly for jet images are that they model the set of non-empty picels in the generated images (much sparser than in natural images) and a good modelling of the pixel intensity is enforced through the combined use of feature matching and of a dedicated adversarial classifier.
-The generator is also conditioned on a number of auxiliary features.
+The input to these networks are hadronic jets, represented as "gray-scale" images of fixed size centered around the jet axis, with the pixel intensity corresponding to the energy fraction in a given cell.
+The architectures of the networks are based on the **image-to-image** translation.
+There few differences between this approach and image-to-image translation.
+Firstly, non-empty pixels are explicitly modelled in the generated images since these are much sparser than the natural ones.
+Secondly, feature matching and a dedicated adversarial classifier enforce good modelling of the total pixel intensity (energy).
+Lastly, the generator is conditioned on some auxiliary inputs.

-By predicting directly the objects used at analysis level and thus reproducing the output of both detector simulation and reconstruction algorithms they reduce the computation time.
-This kind of philosophy is very similar to parametrized detectors simulations, whicha re used in HEP for phenomenological studies.
+By predicting directly the objects used at analysis level and thus reproducing the output of both detector simulation and reconstruction algorithms, computation time is reduced.
+This kind of philosophy is very similar to parametrized detector simulations, which are used in HEP for phenomenological studies.
 The attained accuracies are comparable to the full simulation and reconstruction chain.

-More recently, data augmentation studies have begun to focus on the field of deep learning, more specifically on the ability of generative models to create artificial data which is then introduced during the classification model training process.

-In data sciences data augmentation techniques are used to increase the amount by either synthetically creating (GAN) data from already existing samples or modifying the data at hand with small noise or rotation. ([Rebuffi et al., 2021][0c])

-The generative model approximates the combined response of aparticle detecor simulation and reconstruction algorithms to hadronic jets given the latent space of uniformly distributed noise, auxiliary features and jet image at particle level (jets clustered from the list of stable particles produced by PYTHIA).

-GANs have been proposed as a fast and accurate way of modeling high energy jet formation ([Paganini et al., 2017a][2o]) and modeling showers throughcalorimeters of high-energy physics experiments ([Paganini et al., 2017][2n] ; [Paganini et al., 2012][2m];  [Erdman et al., 2020][2l]; [Musella & Pandolfi, 2018][2a]) GANs have also been trained to accurately approximate bottlenecks in computationally expensive simulations of particle physics experiments.
-Applications in the context of present and proposed CERN experiments have demonstrated the potential of these methods for accelerating simulation and/or improving simulation fidelity[ (ATLAS Collaboration, 2018][2p];  [SHiP Collaboration, 2019][2q]).

 <!-- [GANs for generating EFT models](https://arxiv.org/pdf/1809.02612.pdf) -->